ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 # Obsidian + Zotero = heavenly bliss

 With this new found hope in finding the best way to annotate a PDF including freehand drawing or inking, I wasted no time in moving on to the next short-term goal: I am now determined to look into ways to integrate Zotero into Obsidian.
 Yes, there are several methods available, but I must take the time to understand what they actually do.
-First in line: [[Obsidian plugin - Zotero Integration\|Obsidian plugin - Zotero Integration]].
+First in line: [[Obsidian plugin - Zotero Integration｜Obsidian、Zotero 之聯動\|Obsidian plugin - Zotero Integration｜Obsidian、Zotero 之聯動]].

 ---
 # More ...